Air Quality Action Day declared for ozone

 For immediate release

-Fort Wayne (June 14, 2022) – The level of ozone in Fort Wayne and Allen County has been forecast to be Unhealthy for Sensitive Groups for today - Tuesday, June 14.
+Fort Wayne (April 13, 2023) – The level of ozone in Allen County has been forecast by the Indiana Department of Environmental Management to be high for tomorrow – Friday, April 14.

 Active children and adults, the elderly and people with heart or lung disease should limit or avoid prolonged outdoor exertion while an Air Quality Action Day for Ozone is in effect.
 If breathing becomes difficult, go indoors and contact your health care provider.

 Ground-level ozone – a lung irritant that can cause coughing and breathing difficulties – is formed when sunlight and hot weather bake vehicle exhaust, factory emissions and gasoline vapors.
 Weather conditions used in forecasting levels of ground-level ozone include amount of sunshine, temperature, wind direction and humidity.
 Even at low levels, breathing ground-level ozone can trigger a variety of health problems for people with asthma and other respiratory illnesses.